 Those people who wish to work in the Netherlands need to get the Dutch Basic Healthcare Insurance.
 It is compulsory.

 Where to get a Visa from

 Students can apply for a study visa at the Netherlands embassy or consulate.

-The University in the Netherlands that has accepted an application can also apply for the MVV and VVR on behalf of the student.
-This application goes through the netherlands Immigration and Naturalization Service (IND).
+The Universities in the Netherlands that has accepted an application can also apply for the MVV and VVR on behalf of the student.
+This application goes through the Netherlands Immigration and Naturalization Service (IND).